Programme Overview:

 International (Non EEA) applicants currently residing outside of the EEA Region.
 No

-This programme is aimed at students with a numerate background, but below that required for direct entry into the MSc in Statistics, but who nevertheless have a strong interest in the subject.
-It enables them to reach in sixteen months a level of statistical knowledge broadly equivalent to that of MSc graduates.
-In the first part of the programme, students study background material appropriate to a four-year BSc, thereby enabling them as the course progresses to study statistics at the graduate level.
-The taught modules in the programme provide a thorough grounding in statistics; the (supervised) research project introduces the students to the area of statistical research.
-Thereby, the students are prepared well for either a career either in industry or in academia.
-We expect our students to become autonomous learners and researchers capable of setting their own research agenda.
+This programme is aimed at students who have an undergraduate numerate degree with a basic background of statistics, and who wish to gain a deeper understanding of statistics and of its role in data science.
+The programme trains students in both applied and theoretical statistics, and prepares them well for a career either in industry or in academia.
+A wide variety of taught modules provide a thorough grounding in statistics; in addition, students take a supervised research module to develop an individual research project to address a present-day statistical problem.
+We train our students to become autonomous learners and researchers capable of setting their own research agenda.
 They will be capable of solving relevant problems in the language of statistics.
-Our graduates will be in demand by employers and academic research institutes for their ability to use the tools they have learned to explain, describe and predict.
+Our graduates are in demand by employers and academic research institutes for their ability to use the tools they have learned to explain, describe and predict.
 We value students who are motivated to find the underlying causes and reasons for observations and patterns.
 We aim to provide a teaching and learning environment that develops confidence and independence through a wide variety of interactive formats, both inside and outside the classroom.

 There are 120 credits of work to do spread over four semesters including nine 5-credit modules (45 credits) from the Higher Diploma programme